Consensus on the Blockchain

 Double-spending is defined as a user spending the same coin more than once, or spending coins that he/she does not posses.
 Example:

-• an attacker Alice has 1 coin
+- an attacker Alice has

-• but Alice wants to cheat the system, so she also tries to use the same 1 coin she just gave Bob, to pay Candice.
+to Bob, for some provided service - but Alice wants to cheat the system, so she also tries to use the same

-• Alice’s trying to cheat the system.
+she just gave Bob, to pay Candice. - Alice’s trying to cheat the system.
 Don’t be like Alice!

 A distributed ledger should be safe against this type of attack.